Tennessee Inheritance (Estate) Tax

 Paying the Tax

-Your executor must file the Tennessee inheritance tax return, if one is required, nine months after the date of death (or apply for an extension).
+If an estate tax return is required, the executor must file it within nine months of the date of death (or apply for an extension).
 Any tax due must still be paid by the original deadline, or interest begins to accrue on the unpaid amount.